 How are adenovirus infections diagnosed in a child?

-or she will give your child a physical exam.
-Tests for adenovirus are only needed
+will give your child a physical exam.
+Tests for adenovirus are only needed for very

 How are adenovirus infections treated in a child?

 Treatment will depend on your child's symptoms, age, and general health.
 It will also